puranjayjain/md-date-time-picker/README.md

   new Date('1/10/2016')
 ```

-What should it output? ... well it is interpreted as 1st October 2016 in some browsers and 10th January 2016 in some.
+What should it output? ... well it is interpreted as 1st October 2016 in some browsers and 10th January 2016 in some [Refer Me](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/parse).

 ### What's included